-1 Box popsicles (No flavors with red coloring)
+1 Box popsicles

+(No flavors with red coloring)

-WHAT TO EXPECT - DAV OF PROCEDURE Upon arrival, there will be multiple forms for you to sign and hospital staff will ask you to state and spell your name and date of birth several times.
+WHAT TO EXPECT - DAY OF ERCP

+Upon arrival, there will be multiple forms for you to sign and hospital staff will ask you to state and spell your name and date of birth several times.

 After changing into a hospital gown, an intravenous (IV) catheter will be placed.
 An anesthesiologist will review your medical history.
 Your doctor will explain the procedure in more detail including any risks and answer any questions you have.

-You will then sign consent.
-You will be brought into the procedure room, and you will be attached to equipment to monitor your heart, breathing, and blood pressure.
+You will be brought into the procedure room and equipment to monitor your heart, breathing, and blood pressure will be attached.
 You will receive oxygen through your nose.
 You will be administered anesthesia through your IV, which will make you fall asleep.
 You may be given a suppository to reduce the risk of pancreatitis (inflammation in the pancreas).
+You may also have a stent inserted as a part of the procedure.

 IMPORTANT!
 Due to hospital policy, you must have someone who is 18 years or older pick you up and escort you home after your procedure.

 The procedure cannot begin until this arrangement has been confirmed by our staff.
 If we are unable to confirm, your appointment will be cancelled.

-We estimate that you should be ready to be picked up approximately 2-3 hours from your scheduled procedure time.
+We estimate that you should be ready to be picked up approximately 3-4 hours from your scheduled procedure time.

 If you don't have anyone to escort you home, please let us know and we can provide you with information on service agencies that will accompany you (at cost).

 AFTER YOUR PROCEDURE: In the recovery room

 You will wake up in the recovery room.
 Some people may feel bloated or have stomach cramps after an endoscopy.
 This is normal and goes away by passing gas.
+To minimize the risk of pancreatitis, your doctor may order fluids to be given.
+This may prolong your stay in the recovery area.
 Once you are fully awake, your nurse will remove your IV.
 Your doctor will then discuss your procedure results.
 Your nurse will explain your discharge instructions before you go home.

 AT HOME:

 If you had a biopsy, the results will be available in 7-10 days.
 Please refrain from drinking alcoholic beverages for 24 hours after your procedure.
 Avoid carbonated beverages, raw fruits, and salads at your post-procedure meal.
 You may resume your normal diet and activities the next day.
+You will have a follow up appointment set up 2-4 weeks after the procedure, this will ensure that we review all results with you and book a follow up procedure, such as stent removal or exchange if needed.

 CALL YOUR DOCTORS OFFICE IF YOU HAVE: